mdsnuddin/java_webapp/readme.md

 6. Go to locahost:8080
 7. Select manager app
 8. Select Webapp
-9. You will need a local installtion of mysql database named tstdb
+9. You will need a local installation of mysql database named tstdb

 Outstanding tasks
 -----------------